 You can build a Portfolio view your way, including these 3 building blocks:

 The "Add projects" dropdown will allow you to select which projects you'd like to see.
 You can click 'Select all' to have all of your projects added if that's what you need.

-The dropdown for "Project details and fields" allows you to pull in project fields and custom fields
+The dropdown for "Project details and fields" allows you to pull in project fields and custom fields.

 The dropdown that says "Add actions and subactions" allows you to pull in the status of the actions and subactions that are living across projects listed on the left.
 The due date for those actions appears, and a checkmark if they are completed.
 Within the "Actions and subactions" dropdown, you can decide if you want to see specific milestones, too!

 In the below example, we have three project fields pulling in: Description, Project due date, and Project Owner.
 All of these can be edited within the "Home" button of a project.
 Just click on the project in the table and click "Home" toward the top right.